software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > You don't need to have a Daily Scrum event on a daily basis.
 Just start each team meeting (including the weekly sessions) with a Daily Scrum.

+{: .important-title }

+> Exercise 18
+>
+> Facilitate a Daily Scrum event with the lead of the Scrum Master.

 ## Usage guide documentation

 Now that we have implemented some features for our application that the users can use it is time to describe _how_ to use the application.
 The _usage guide_ is perhaps one of the most important pieces of documentation for the application.
 It will describe our fellow developers how to technically use the application.
 This means for example, how to start the application, how to package the application, and how to run tests.